LukePrior/Australian-Open-Banking-Data-Database/README.md

 - Examples for the Get Products and Get Product Detail APIs can be found [here](EXAMPLES.md).
 The examples are available in PHP, JavaScript, Python, C#, and Curl.
 - A jupyter notebook is available to download [here](examples/Australian_Open_Banking_Data.ipynb) or you can run the examples online with [Google Colab](https://colab.research.google.com/drive/1P_Tlww5VWMXJx7qhmISrhaqgxbF-yZRs#offline=true&sandboxMode=true).

-## Open Banking API Uptime/Status ##

-You can view the uptime and status for each endpoint [here](https://lukeprior.github.io/OpenBankingUptime).

 ## List of Current Providers - 113

 This is the current list of Australian deposit taking institutions and their respective CDS API endpoints.
 The insitutions have been classified into unique categories, the complete unsorted list of API endpoints can be found [here](raw/complete.txt).